Legal information about Family Violence laws and resources

 Can I take the children with me?

-Whether or not you take the children with you, you can apply immediately to family court for interim (temporary) custody and financial support orders for you and your children.
+Whether or not you take the children with you, you can apply immediately to family court for interim (temporary) parenting order for care of your children, and child and spousal support orders for you and your children.
 You can ask the court to limit your partner’s time with your children, and to make it against the law for your partner to take the children from you.

 You should not try to take the children out of the province or the country as your partner could accuse you of kidnapping the children.
+If you plan to visit with family in a nearby community then you should inform the other parent of your plan to visit so they do not worry about the children.
 Your lawyer will explain what you can and cannot do.
-You can get legal information about family law at nsfamilylaw.ca.
+You can get legal information, about family law at nsfamilylaw.ca, including information about family law rules around relocating with a child after separation or divorce.
 See the RESOURCES section for ways to get family law advice.

 Can I get income assistance?